mostafaabdelrahman/udacity-kubernetes-project04/README.md

 ### Run `app.py` locally

 * Create a virtualenv and activate it
-* Run `make install` to install the necessary dependencies
+* Run `make install` to install the necessary dependencies (python modeuls, hadolint)
 * Run `make lint` to lint `app.py` and `Dockerfile`
 * Run using python: `python app.py`